nus-cs2103-AY2324S1/ip/docs/README.md

 ### Running Duke

-1. **Open a Terminal or Command Prompt:** To run Duke, you can use the command line or just double-click on the jar file.
+1. **Open a Terminal or Command Prompt:** To run Duke, you can use the command line.
     * To use the command line, run ```java -jar duke.jar```

 ## Features